lhbikos/ReC_Psychometrics/docs/09-EFA_PAF.md

 [52] "Vaccounted"
 ```

-Plotting the eigen*values* produces a scree plot.
-We can use this to further guage the number of factors we should extract.

 ```r
 plot(grmsPAF1$values, type = "b") #type = "b" gives us "both" lines and points;  type = "l" gives lines and is relatively worthless